 Other publishing - journal articles, social media

 This section provides a brief guide to the process of academic journal publishing, and how to successfully navigate the world of publishing.
 It also discusses how to use social media to communicate your research to a broader audience.
-Academic publishing is complex and there are many aspects to consider along the way as identified in the Authorship and Publication map.
+Academic publishing is complex and there are many aspects to consider along the way as identified in the Authorship and Publication map (PDF, 857KB).

 From what and where to publish to preparing, presenting and polishing your work for publication the Guide to Academic and Scientific Publishing provides the novice and experienced author with practical tips and advice on all aspects of getting published.